wangjie-ruc/cvt/README.md

 # CVT

-CV transforms used in deep learning training.
+Image transforms used in deep learning training.

 # functions